Curro Savoy

-Curro Savoy or Kurt Savoy (born Francisco Rodríguez, Andújar, Jaén Province, 1948) is a Spanish musician specialised in whistling who lives currently in France.
+Francisco Rodríguez Muñoz (b.
+Andújar, Jaén Province, 1948), known as Curro Savoy or Kurt Savoy, is a Spanish musician specialised in whistling who lives currently in France since 1981.

+He was born in 1948, his mother worked selling candies, and his father was a construction worker.
 He started his professional career in 1959 in Madrid when Tico Medina and Yale presented him in a TV show.
 He later recorded a record with Saef Cetra and took part in several radio programmes.